Maheshk-MSFT/Pull-ACR_image_in_AKS--403-Forbidden/README.md

-POC Script
+POC Script [ AKS -> ACR - > SP -> Secrets > Nginx ]

 ISSUE: Failed to resolve refrenece issue while pulling with ACR user name and pasword.
-Must supply, Servie priciple id and password to pull it in right way.
+Must supply, Service priciple id and password to pull it in right way.
 ============================================================================================================================================================

 # Pull-ACR_image_in_AKS--403-Forbidden